Department of English Directory

 Farmer's research and teaching interests are focused on 19th century British literature, particularly Victorian fiction.

-Fazel teaches composition for the Department of English.
+Fazel teaches composition and literature (Shakespeare) for the Department of English.

 Fine holds a doctorate in English with an emphasis in Literature, Social Justice, and Environment.
 She is an instructor in ASU's Writing Programs.